-The team conducting the research for the Regulating Relations project is made up of Professor Jenni Millbank, Professor Anita Stuhmcke and Professor Isabel Karpin, with the assistance of our research assistant Miranda Kaye and anthropologist Dr Michaela Stockey- Bridge.
+The team conducting the research for the Regulating Relations project is made up of Distinguished Professor Jenni Millbank, Professor Anita Stuhmcke and Distinguished Professor Isabel Karpin, anthropologist Dr Michaela Stockey- Bridge and research assistant Norman O’Dowd.
 We are all from the Faculty of Law at UTS (University of Technology Sydney).
 The international investigators on the project are Professor Emily Jackson and Associate Professor Roxanne Mykitiuk.
 They will provide comparative input of United Kingdom and Canadian perspectives.

 Professors Millbank, Karpin and Stuhmcke are researchers with established national and international reputations in bio-ethics and the legal regulation of health, in particular in the areas of assisted reproductive technologies (ART), gamete and embryo donation, disability and surrogacy.
 We have previously collaborated on an ARC funded project, Enhancing Reproductive Opportunity, from 2009-2013.
 That project investigated the impact of various laws and policies upon the users of IVF in Australia, with a particular focus on decision-making concerning stored embryos.
 Outcomes of that project to date include: input into recent law reforms in NSW and Victoria extending and making more flexible the storage limits that apply to stored embryos; a major submission to revision of national ethics guidance on ART; and consideration in NSW law of our reform proposals concerning women’s use of sperm or embryos following the death of a partner.
 The Final Report from that project can be accessed here.

 Jenni is a specialist in relationship and family law and assisted reproductive technologies.
 For over a decade Jenni has been involved in leading Australian research and law reform relating to non-traditional family forms.